verifx-prover/verifx/readme.md

   - [OT Verification](examples/OT%20Verification) implements and verifies a variety of Operational Transformation functions
   - An overview of these examples and additional information about them can be found in our paper: [VeriFx: Correct Replicated Data Types for the Masses](https://arxiv.org/abs/2207.02502)
 - [VeriFx-lang](VeriFx-lang) contains the implementation of the VeriFx language itself
-- [docs](docs) contains the files for the GitHub pages website that document the VeriFx language
+- [docs](docs) contains the files for the GitHub pages website that documents the VeriFx language
 - [documentation](documentation) contains the source files from which we generate the website

 ## Tutorial and API